John Robins (comedian): Personal life

 Robins was for several years in a relationship with fellow comedian Sara Pascoe.
-They split in 2016, with both using their experience of the break-up and its consequences to create successful Edinburgh Fringe shows, Robins's winning the 2017 Edinburgh Comedy Award.
+They split in 2016, with both using their experience of the break-up and its consequences to create successful Edinburgh Fringe shows, Robins' winning the 2017 Edinburgh Comedy Award.

 Starting in 2018, he was in a relationship with fashion designer Coco Fennell, sister of actress Emerald Fennell and daughter of jewellery designer Theo Fennell.
 Robins and Fennell became engaged in 2019.
 Robins confirmed on his Radio 5 Live show in December 2021 that the couple had split.

 Robins is a keen golfer and posts regularly on YouTube under the Bad Golf channel.
-Robins is an experienced board game player, and once finished 11th in the British national Catan championships.
+He is also an experienced board game player, and once finished 11th in the British national Catan championships.

+Robins has been sober since November 2022.
+He lives in Amersham, Buckinghamshire.